AngeliqueDF/rest-countries-api-with-color-theme-switcher/README.md

 ### What I learned

-With this project, I practiced how to make React Router v6 work in a basic app.
-It helped me cement my understanding of React.
+My main goal for this project was to practice using React Router v6.
+It also helped me cement my understanding of React.

-Although I chose to use an external file to include all of the app's CSS, I explored other styling options and feel more familiar with them.
+Although I chose to use an external file to include all of the app's CSS, I explored other styling options (styled components, CSS modules) and feel more familiar with them.

 <br />